 - Available for $19.60 (or one credit) on Audible, and for free on Scribd.
 It was also available from my local library on Overdrive, but not on Hoopla, Rbdigital, or Cloud Library.

 Can’t Hurt Me: Master Your Mind and Defy the Odds by David Goggins (Released December 4, 2018)

-Available for $17.47 (or one credit) on Audible.
-Only available as an ebook on Scribd and Hoopla, and not available on the free library apps.
+- Available for $17.47 (or one credit) on Audible.
+Available as an ebook on Scribd and Hoopla, but not on the other free library apps.